datactor/Adaptive-Problem-Solving/README.md

 ## BOJ

-Each problem is organized in its own solution approach.
+Each problem is organized in its own subfolder and solution approach.
 The Rust code for each solution is located in the `boj`(Baekjoon Online Judge) subfolder of the example.

 ## Forge